What Is Kaleidoscope Vision?

 We may also recommend certain changes, such as rethinking your workspace, that can relieve some eye strain and stress, which may lessen the number of migraines you experience.

-Start your journey to healing and call The Vision Therapy Center at Neuro-Vision Associates of North Texas to schedule a functional visual evaluation today.
+Start your journey to healing and call The Neuro-Optometry Center at Neuro-Vision Associates of North Texas to schedule a functional visual evaluation today.